intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Harvest, Store, Enjoy.md

 - `grid.out` and `grid.in` indicate mains use, and feed-in flows into the public grid.

-- `harvest` indicates renewable generation.
+- `harvest` refers to renewable energy generation.

 - `enjoy` indicates energy use by end users and appliances.